rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 # Stacks Management

 **This section needs to be updated.
 Some portions updated in 2025.
-Current owner: Becky Sherman**
+Content owner: Becky Sherman**

 * [13.1 Systems of record for location management](#131-systems-of-record-for-location-management)
 	* [13.1.1 Airtable]